tamersp25/docs/docs/developer/engines/cognitive/README.md

 Speech | [Speaker Detection](/developer/engines/cognitive/speech/speaker-detection/)	| aka Speaker Separation, Diarization.
 Partitions an input audio stream into segments according to who is speaking when.
 Speech | [Speaker Recognition](/developer/engines/cognitive/speech/speaker-recognition/)	| aka Speaker Identification.
 Identifies speakers in an audio file based on trained recordings of their voice.
 Speech | [Transcription](/developer/engines/cognitive/speech/transcription/) | Converts speech audio to text.
+Text | [Content Classification](/developer/engines/cognitive/text/content-classification/) | Categorizes one or multiple documents according to a pre-defined ontology.
 Text | [Entity Extraction](/developer/engines/cognitive/text/entity-extraction/) | aka Named-entity recognition.
 Classifies named entities located in unstructured text into pre-defined categories such as people, organizations and locations.
-Text | [Keyword Extraction](/developer/engines/cognitive/text/keyword-extraction/) | Identifies key terms and/or phrases that appear in documents, based on parts of speech, salience, or other criteria.
+Text | [Keyword Identification](/developer/engines/cognitive/text/keyword-identification/) | Identifies key terms and/or phrases that appear in documents, based on parts of speech, salience, or other criteria.
+Text | [Language Identification](/developer/engines/cognitive/text/language-identification/) | Detects one or multiple natural languages in text.
 Text | [Sentiment Analysis](/developer/engines/cognitive/text/sentiment/) | Classifies text according to sentiment.
 May include a score representing negative, neutral or positive, or include a wider breadth of tags such as "happy" or "excited".
+Text | [Summarization](/developer/engines/cognitive/text/summarization/) | Generates a summary of written text.
 Text | [Text Extraction](/developer/engines/cognitive/text/text-extraction/) | Extract textual information from documents, and expresses that extracted text in a structured format.
 Text | [Translation](/developer/engines/cognitive/text/translation/) | Translates natural language from a text source.
 Transformation | [Visual Redaction](/developer/engines/cognitive/transformation/visual-redaction/) | Censors or obscures parts of an image or video, such as an individual's face.